-To keep your specific goals aligned—and to track your progress in each program—many financial consultants suggest opening multiple bank accounts earmarked for each goal.
-Because the costs of opening a savings account are low, there's no reason not to open multiple accounts since you have many goals, needs and ambitions.
+Do you want to start saving for a home?
+For retirement?
+For Christmas gifts?
+For a master’s degree?
+To keep your specific goals aligned—and to track your progress in each—many financial consultants suggest opening multiple bank accounts earmarked for each goal.
+Because the costs of opening a savings account are low, there's no reason not to open multiple accounts for your many goals, needs, and ambitions.

-Ally also interviewed George Barany, director/financial education at America Saves, a national, non-profit coalition of various groups that promotes saving.
+Ally also interviewed George Barany, director of financial education at America Saves, a national, non-profit coalition of various groups that promotes saving.
 "Having a specific goal really helps," says Barany.
-"The number-one goal of many participants in his program is establishing a rainy-day emergency fund.
+"The number-one goal of many participants in our program is establishing a rainy-day emergency fund.
 We recommend setting a goal of $500.
 For many people, that's more obtainable than six months' salary."